Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-After a hearty breakfast, begin your trek eastward toward a high mountain pass, crossing a broad ridge that reveals an expansive valley stretching below.
-The trail offers several enriching cultural and natural highlights.
-In the charming village of Gyakar, visit the ancient Ghar Gompa, one of the oldest monasteries in the region, renowned for its stunning rock paintings and deep spiritual importance.
+In the charming village of Gyakar, visit the ancient Ghar Gompa.
+It is one of the oldest monasteries in the region.
+It is known for its remarkable rock paintings and deep spiritual significance.
 According to local belief, every traveler should make a wish here before continuing onward.

 Day 11: Trek to Ghelling